Staphylococcal infections

 This section has been translated automatically.

-Bacterial genus of the family Micrococcaceae: Gram-positive, irregular-clustered, aerobic, immobile, spherical cocci.
+Bacterial genus of the Micrococcaceae family: Gram-positive, aerobic, immobile, spherical cocci that form irregular, clustered clusters.

 The most common staphylococci are Staphylococcus aureus, S. epidermidis and S. saprophyticus.

-Basically and from clinical facial points the staphylococci are divided into:
+In principle and from a clinical point of view, staphylococci are divided into:

-• Coagulase-negative staphylococci (main representatives = Staphlyococcus epidermidis, S. sparophyticus and about 50 other species)
+• Coagulase-negative staphylococci (main representatives: Staphylococcus epidermidis, S. sparophyticus and about 50 other species)

 Occurrence/Epidemiology